BrettMayson/HEMTT/book/hooks.md

 HEMTT supports hooks at various points in the build process.
 The hooks are written using [Rhai](https://rhai.rs/).
 Rhai has an [extension for VSCode](https://marketplace.visualstudio.com/items?itemName=rhaiscript.vscode-rhai) that provides syntax highlighting.

-Some example Rhai scripts can be found on the [Rhai Playground](https://rhai.rs/playground/stable/)
+Some example Rhai scripts can be found on the [Rhai Playground](https://rhai.rs/playground/stable/).
+Additional commands can be requested as a [GitHub Discussion](https://github.com/BrettMayson/HEMTT/discussions/categories/hook-commands).

 Hooks are stored in the `.hemtt/hooks/{phase}` folders.
 The `{phase}` is the name of the phase that the hook is run in.
 The hooks are run in alphabetical order.